nih-niddk-mbs/StochasticGene.jl/README.md

 ```

 The `datatype` argument is a String that specifies the types of data to be fit.
 Currently, there are six choices: 1) "rna", which expects a single rna histogram file where the first column is the histogram; 2) "rnaonoff", which expects a rna histogram file and a three column dwelltime file with columns: bins, ON time distribution, and OFF time distribution; 3) "rnadwelltime", which fits an rna histogram together with multiple dwell time histograms specified by a vector of dwell time types, the choices being "ON","OFF" for R step reporters and "ONG", "OFFG" for G state reporters.
-Each dwelltime histogram is a two column file of the bins and dwell times and datapath is a vector of the paths to each; 4) "trace", which expects a folder of trace intensity (e.g. trk) files; 5) "tracenascent", the same with the nascent RNA fraction input through the argument `nascent`; 6) "tracerna": trace files with RNA histogram.
+Each dwelltime histogram is a two column file of the bins and dwell times and datapath is a vector of the paths to each; 4) "trace", which expects a folder of trace intensity (e.g. trk) files; 5) "tracenascent", the same with the nascent RNA input through the argument `nascent`; 6) "tracerna": trace files with RNA histogram.
 The data files are specified by the argument `datapath`.
 This can be a string pointing to a file or a folder containing the file.
 If it points to a folder then `fit` will use the arguments `gene` and `datacond` to identify the correct file.
 For datatypes that require more than one data file, `datapath` is a vector of paths.
 The path can include or not include the root folder.

 ### Example fitting traces